graphql/graphql-spec/spec/Section 3 -- Type System.md

 Union types have the potential to be invalid if incorrectly defined.

 1. The member types of a Union type must all be Object base types;
-   Scalar, Interface and Union types may not be member types of a Union.
+   Scalar, Interface and Union types must not be member types of a Union.
-   Similarly, wrapping types may not be member types of a Union.
+   Similarly, wrapping types must not be member types of a Union.
 2. A Union type must define one or more unique member types.